rgutzen/ValidationTools/README.md

 #### ToDo

++ remove autocorrelation in visualisation
++ estimate minimum data size to detect differences
++ background corr in assemblies
 + asset method (carlos)
 + How to evaluate the signficiance of high-dim angles?
-+ luczak harris paper, gpfa
++ luczak harris paper, rate vector, gpfa
-+ Load Spiketrains form NEST sim into Notebook via gdfio
 + calculate angles between subspace relative to chance distribution f(N)
 + Calculate corrcoef distribution and run test down to which mean corrcoef